Germany mourns 80,000 COVID dead in national service | DW | 18.04.2021

-Germany is holding a national memorial day on Sunday for its nearly 80,000 victims of the coronavirus pandemic, sharing the pain both of grieving families and those who died alone because of COVID curbs.
+Germany is holding a national memorial day on Sunday for its nearly 80,000 victims of the coronavirus pandemic.

 President Frank-Walter Steinmeier and Chancellor Angela Merkel are attending two special memorial events, as the country battles a renewed surge in COVID-19 cases.